Resume-Genie/resume-genie/CONTRIBUTING.md

 <h3 id='set-up-your-local-environment'> 2.
 Set Up Your Local Environment:</h3>

-Clone the forked repository to your local machine and follow the installation instructions provided in the project's [Developers Guide](DEVELOPER.md).
+Clone the forked repository to your local machine and follow the installation instructions provided in the project's [Developer's Guide](DEVELOPER.md).
 This will set up the necessary dependencies and get you ready to work on the project.

 - **Clone** the forked repo
 - Install the dependencies